 MUSTEC aims to explore and propose concrete solutions to overcome the various factors that hinder the deployment of concentrated solar power (CSP) projects in Southern Europe capable of supplying renewable electricity on demand to Central and Northern European countries.
 To do so, the project will analyze the drivers and barriers to CSP deployment and renewable energy (RE) cooperation in Europe, identify future CSP cooperation opportunities and will propose a set of concrete measures to unlock the existing potential.
 To achieve these objectives, MUSTEC will build on the experience and knowledge generated around the cooperation mechanisms and CSP industry developments building on concrete CSP case studies.
 Thereby we will consider the present and future European energy market design and policies as well as the value of CSP at electricity markets and related economic and environmental benefits.
 In this respect, MUSTEC combines a dedicated, comprehensive and multi-disciplinary analysis of past, present and future CSP cooperation opportunities with a constant engagement and consultation with policy makers and market participants.
 This will be achieved through an intense and continuous stakeholder dialogue and by establishing a tailor-made knowledge sharing Network.
 The MUSTEC consortium consists of nine renowned institutions from six European countries and includes many of the most prolific researchers in the European energy policy community, with very long track records of research in European and nationally funded energy policy research projects.

-MUSTEC project is H2020 project, coordinated by CIEMAT, will officially start the 1st of October of 2017.
+MUSTEC project is H2020 project, coordinated by CIEMAT, officially started the 1st of October of 2017.

 ACTING FOR THE TRANSITION TO A LOW CARBON ECONOMY IN SCHOOLS.
 DEVELOPMENT OF SUPPORT TOOLS

 ClimACT project aims to support the transition to a low carbon economy in schools and has four main lines of action: